clsergent/LiveboxInfo/README.md

 # LiveboxInfo

 ## Overview
-Get Orange Livebox information from commandline, such as ip, linkstatus, and more.
+Get Orange Livebox information from commandline, such as ip, link status, and more.

 Run `python3 liveboxinfo.py --help` without any argument to get a short help.